gokceneraslan/MQAP/README.rst

                             format.

-First argument is a mandatory sub-command, similar to that of git or subversion CLI. `generatetraining` command produces a CSV file out of a target PDB file and its predictions which are also in PDB format.
+First argument is a mandatory sub-command, similar to that of git or subversion CLI. :code:`generatetraining` command produces a CSV file out of a target PDB file and its predictions which are also in PDB format.

 .. code-block:: console